-- 1. Consider each action separately, taking into account the particular action you are evaluating.
+- Consider each action separately, taking into account the particular action you are evaluating.
 Do not be influenced by your general opinion of the employee's overall performance, and/or performance on other actions which do not relate to the one being evaluated. - 2.
-Do not be influenced by one or two unusual incidents, but evaluate in terms of regular day-to-day performance.
+Do not be influenced by one or two unusual incidents, but evaluate in terms of regular day-to-day performance for the review period.
 Do not go beyond the evaluation period in your consideration.
 An incident that occurred in last year's evaluation period should have no influence on this year's evaluation. - 3.
-Consider your evaluation in terms of the employee's present duties, not in terms of the duties of a higher or lower classification. - 4.
-Do not consider potential value or ability of the employee.
+Consider your evaluation in terms of the employee's present duties, not in terms of the duties of a higher or lower classification.

+- 4. Do not consider potential value or ability of the employee.
 Your evaluation should reflect the level at which the employee is actually performing his duties. - 5.
 The expectations of a supervisor toward the employee's performance level should vary from employee to employee.
 For instance, a supervisor should not expect the employee who has been on the job only one year to perform at the same level as someone who has been in a similar position for four years. - 6.
-The supervisor should use his own judgment when evaluating the employee's work performance.
-He should not be influenced in his evaluation by the opinion of others.
+The supervisor should use independent judgment and leadership feedback when evaluating the employee's work performance.